 On October 6th, a team of electricians came out for the entire day to install all the electricity needed for the brewery.
 They ran one line from the basement electrical panel to a sub-panel located in the main garage.
 This subpanel controls the entire brewery.

 While they were here, I asked if they could install a spot for a future ceiling fan.
 I might not add one, but I wanted the option just in case.
 They also cleaned up the wiring for the garage door opener and moved the opener switch to inside the brewery (instead of in the main garage).

 After insulation, drywall, and painting are finished, they’ll come back to add all the lights, outlets, and switches.

 The first thing I did was buy the sink and faucet I wanted.
-Originally, I had the same sink as Kal from TheElectricBrewery.com in my Amazon cart.
-But after hearing Brian from Short Circuited Brewing lament about his regrets of not having a drying tray, I purchased a smaller sink with a drain tray.
+Initially, I had the same sink as Kal from TheElectricBrewery.com in my Amazon cart.
+But after hearing Brian from Short Circuited Brewing lament about his regrets about not having a drying tray, I purchased a smaller sink with a drain tray.